ariff-fikri/golfbooking-module/README.md

 ```

 ### Autoloading
 By default, the module classes are not loaded automatically.
-You can autoload your modules using `psr-4`.
+You can autoload your modules using `psr-4` on your `composer.json`.
 For example:

 ``` json
 {